 Discover the origins of this fishing village and its historical development.

 The harbour walls were constructed in the mid-16th century, during the reign of King Henry VIII, to protect the cove from turbulent weather.
 Soon after, Port Isaac became a hive of activity, handling coal, wood, ores, and other heavy goods, as well as fish.
 Prosperity was enhanced in the 1700’s with the development of the railway, and the fishing industry reached its peak.
-Most of the village centre dates to the 18th and 19th century, where there are 90 protected buildings set along the narrow streets, the most famous of which is the affectionately known ‘Squeezy-belly-alley’.
+Today, most of the village centre dates to the 18th and 19th century, where there are 90 protected buildings set along the narrow streets, the most famous of which is the affectionately known ‘Squeezy-belly-alley’.

 Whilst a small fishing community remains, in recent decades Port Isaac has become more famously known as a filming location.
 This began in the mid-1970’s, when the village was used in the TV series, Poldark.
 It has also featured on the big screen, in film productions such as Oscar & Lucinda and Saving Grace.
 Most significantly, in 2004, Port Isaac was chosen as the setting for the worldwide-hit TV show Doc Martin, starring Martin Clunes.
 And in 2019, the village returned to the big screen with the Fisherman’s Friends Film; the true story of a local group of singing fishermen.